LoyolaChicagoBooks/introcs-csharp/rst/csproj-revisited.rst

    type.
 (Test adding one at a time.)

-   One such game to create with little more work would be a variation on instance based Guessing Game discussed earlier.
+   One such game to create with little more work would be a variation on instance based Guessing Game :repsrc:`instance_version/guess_game.cs`.
    You need to make slight modifications.
    You could make Play return the opposite of the number of guesses, so more guesses does generate a worse score.